 ✓ Overtake with caution

-When it comes to overtaking other vehicles, it’s vital that you look at the road ahead before you do anything.
+When it comes to overtaking other vehicles, it’s vital that you look at the road ahead before you do anything—even if you’re just overtaking a stationary vehicle.
 Make sure that there aren’t any oncoming vehicles, pedestrians or road signs that tell you not to overtake.
 You need to be sure that you’ll have plenty of time to complete the manoeuvre, and that is legal to do so.
 Furthermore, you’ll want to avoid overtaking: